 There is a big misconception about trainers, prospective clients think we’re just rep counters or there to act as weight caddies.
 I can see how that can happen because some trainers are only good for counting reps but sometimes there’s more than meets the eyes.
 Understand that a good trainer will get you results 3x.
 Read more

 With technology today, information can spread like wildfire whether it’s good or bad and the most popular social media fitness buffs, unbeknownst to them can make everyone around them dumber.
 This one time I had a moment and skimmed down a couple pages on instagram (usually don’t have the time) and noticed a popular social media.
 Read more

-If It Fits Your Macros Over the years of servicing clients and helping them reach their health and fitness goals I’ve learned that I can’t help everybody.
+Over the years of servicing clients and helping them reach their health and fitness goals, I’ve learned that I can’t help everybody.
 That’s one of the biggest lessons I’ve learned.
-Weight Watchers has good intentions but IMHO it’s not that great and that’s because I haven’t worked with a single client or.
+Some individuals prefer to avoid learning the necessary skills to achieve their weight loss goals because it is too difficult.
+In some cases, individuals rely heavily.
 Read more

 Remember the “5 habits” I talked about before that would help you lose weight?
 1. Eat Slowly.

 3. Where are your veggies?

 4. Where are your carbs coming from?